drGorski/SmartContractDesignPattern/README.md

 The implementation of the pattern has been written in Java v.
 18 using the IntelliJ IDEA.

-The Open JDK v.
-18 has been used: [Open JDK](https://jdk.java.net/18/).
+The Open JDK 18.0.1 General-Availability Release has been used: [Open JDK](https://jdk.java.net/18/).

 ## Source code